 Because juveniles who are "in the system" have their entire future in front of them, a criminal charge can have a significant impact upon their life if it is not handled properly.
 Juvenile defendants can subsequently face career-related and educational obstacles following an adjudication of delinquency.
 As part of the college admission process, applicants are frequently asked if they have ever been convicted of a crime.
 Job applications often contain similar questions.
 It clearly is not in anyone's interest to respond affirmatively to such an inquiry.
 However, with assertive and effective representation, it is possible to minimize, if not eliminate, the negative effects that an adjudication of delinquency has upon the record of a minor.

 James S. Friedman is an experienced juvenile criminal defense attorney serving youthful clients in the courts of New Jersey and New York City.
 Mr. Friedman understands that young clients are particularly vulnerable in the juvenile justice system, and need a criminal defense attorney who will respond to their unique needs and provide their parents or legal guardians with peace of mind.
-In severe cases, such as when a minor is charged and/or tried as an adult because of the nature of the offense, the firm provides particularly aggressive representation.
+In severe cases, such as when a minor is charged and/or tried as an adult because of the nature of the offense, we provide particularly aggressive representation.

-Attorney James S. Friedman represents juveniles facing all types of criminal charges, including:
+We represent juveniles facing all types of criminal charges, including:

 - Drugs/narcotics charges;